harrytaipei4145/assignment-1-announcement-and-discussion/README.md

  - `Prog-2.c`
  - `Prog-3.c`

-If you don't write in C, C++ is also acceptable, just replace the extension `.c` with `.cpp`, if you have other header or class files, please also name as `Prog-1-blah.c`.
+If you don't write in C, C++ is also acceptable, just replace the extension `.c` with `.cpp`, please don't seperate your program to multiple header and class files, only one file for each program.

 ## Commit requirement
 Please **at least** commit each program for **two** commits, don't do them all in a single commit.